postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/text-generation.md

 ### Model from hub

-To use a specific model from the HuggingFace model hub, pass the model name along with task name in task.
+To use a specific model from the Hugging Face model hub, pass the model name along with task name in task.

 ```sql
 SELECT pgml.transform(